VishnuSwaroop-PS/LanguageNexus/readme.md

 ## File Structure

-- `translator.py`: The main source code file containing the implementation of the Language Nexus app.
+- `translator.py`: The main source code file containing the implementation of the Language Nexus application.
-- `requirements.txt`: The file containing the list of dependencies required for the app.
+- `requirements.txt`: The file containing all the dependencies required to run the application.
+- `image.jpg`: An image used in the sidebar.
+- `readme.md`: This README file.

 ## Usage

-Upon running the application, you will be presented with a sidebar for navigation and several options:

-1. **Translate**:
+### Translation

-   - Enter text to translate.
+1. Enter the text you want to translate in the input box.
-   - Select the target language.
+2. Select the target language from the dropdown list.
-   - View the detected language, translated text, and listen to audio versions of both.

-2. **Dyslexia**:
+3. Click the "Translate" button to see the translated text and hear the audio.

+### Dyslexia-Friendly Text Conversion

-   - Enter text to convert into a dyslexia-friendly format.
+1. Enter the text you want to convert in the text area.
-   - View the converted text.
+2. Click the "Convert to Dyslexia-Friendly Text" button to see the converted text.

-3. **Word Cloud**:
+### Word Cloud Generation

-   - Enter text to generate a word cloud.
+1. Enter the text for which you want to generate a word cloud.
-   - Visualize the generated word cloud.

-4. **About Us**:
-   - Learn about the team behind Language Nexus and their mission.
+2. Click the "Generate Word Cloud" button to see the word cloud visualization.

-## Dependencies
+### Dependencies

-The application requires the following Python libraries:

 - `streamlit==1.5.0`
 - `Pillow==9.0.0`